PaulTreanor/paultreanor.com/pages/promptmarker.md

 # 🔖 PromptMarker

+**Update 2024**: *I'm retiring this project because I pretty much never use ChatGPT since Claude Sonnet 3.5 game out.
+Since then OpenAI has made some small changes to the ChatGPT UI so some PromptMarker features no longer work and I see no need to update the application anymore.*

 I made a ChatGPT MacOS app called PromptMarker which lets you save prompts and quickly switch between them.
 You can download the app at [Gumroad](https://paultreanor.gumroad.com/l/promptmarker).

 <img  src="/images/promptmarker/screenshot.png" alt="PromptMarker">